+Issuer

+Securities offered

+Common stock outstanding prior to offering Common stock outstanding after the offering

+Use of Proceeds

+OTC Markets Group Symbol Proposed NASDAQ Symbol

+Risk Factors

+Underwriter common stock purchase warrant

+Lock-Up Agreements

-Issuer Imprimis Pharmaceuticals, Inc. Securities offered Up to 1,619,047 shares of common stock Common stock outstanding prior to offering 6,771,926 (1) Common stock outstanding after the offering 8,390,973 (1)(2) Use of Proceeds We expect to use the net proceeds received from the offering, to fund our clinical trials and for working capital and general corporate purposes.
+Up to shares of common stock

+We expect to use the net proceeds received from the offering, to fund our clinical trials and for working capital and general corporate purposes.
 See "Use of Proceeds" for more information.

+"IMMY"

-OTC Markets Group Symbol "IMMY" Proposed NASDAQ Symbol "IMMY" Risk Factors See "Risk Factors" beginning on page 8 and other information in this prospectus for a discussion of the factors you should consider before you decide to invest in our common stock.
-Underwriters common stock purchase warrant In connection with this offering, we have also agreed to sell to the underwriters and their respective designees a warrant to purchase up to 8.5% of the shares of common stock sold in this offering.
-If the warrants are exercised, each share may be purchased by the holder thereof at \$5.25 per share (100% of the price of the shares sold in this offering.)
-Lock-Up Agreements Each of our officers, directors and shareholders beneficially owning 5% or more of our common stock have agreed that for a period of 180 days from the effective date of this offering, they will be subject to a lockup prohibiting any sales, transfers or hedging transactions in our securities held by them.
+See "Risk Factors" beginning on page 8 and other information in this prospectus for a discussion of the factors you should consider before you decide to invest in our common stock.

+In connection with this offering, we have also agreed to sell to MDB Capital Group LLC and its designees a warrant to purchase up to 8.5% of the shares of common stock sold in this offering.
+If this warrant is exercised, each share may be purchased by MDB Capital Group LLC at per share (125% of the price of the shares sold in this offering.)

+Each of our officers, directors and shareholders beneficially owning 5% or more of our common stock have agreed that for a period of 180 days from the effective date of this offering, they will be subject to a lockup prohibiting any sales, transfers or hedging transactions in our securities held by them.
 See section titled "Lock-Up Agreements" in this prospectus.

-(1) Excludes (i) 556,872 shares of common stock issuable upon the exercise of outstanding warrants with exercise prices ranging from \$5.925 to \$176.00 per share, (ii) 898,404 shares of our common stock issuable upon exercise of outstanding options with a weighted average exercise price of \$5.20 per share outstanding under the 2007 Plan, and (iii) 200,000 shares of common stock underlying restricted stock units granted outside the 2007 Plan.
+(1) Excludes (i) 570,290 shares of common stock issuable upon the exercise of outstanding warrants with exercise prices ranging from \$5.925 to \$176.00 per share and (ii) 900,030 shares of our common stock issuable upon exercise of outstanding options with a weighted average exercise price of \$5.20 per share outstanding under the 2007 Plan.

-(2) Excludes any shares of common stock issuable pursuant to the exercise of the underwriters' over-allotment option and any shares of common stock issuable upon the exercise of warrants issuable to the underwriters upon the closing of this offering.
+(2) Excludes any shares of common stock issuable pursuant to the exercise of the underwriter's over-allotment option and any shares of common stock issuable upon the exercise of warrants issuable to the underwriter upon the closing of this offering.